 I feel like I'm in paradise"

-What sets James Browns' Christmas music apart from the rest is their good humor.
-In this funky song Brown beseeches Santa not to forget the needy residents of the ghetto.
+What sets James Browns' Christmas song apart from the rest is its good humor.
+In this funky song, Brown beseeches Santa not to forget the needy residents of the ghetto.
 It's not exactly "Jingle Bells," but it's a joyful little song with a positive message.

 © 2016 Sherry Hewins